 The first Tissot Silicium watch was the COSC-certified Ballade released in 2017.
 The Seastar doesn’t have a COSC-certified movement, but with high-tech watches, performance is often better than COSC-spec even if it hasn’t been officially certified.
 My Seastar runs at about -2 to -3 seconds/day, which is well within the COSC spec of -4/+6 seconds/day, and not far off of Rolex’s “Superlative Chronometer” rating of -2/+2 seconds/day.
 I haven’t owned the watch long enough to see how stable that rate is; I will try to remember to update this review after a few months of wear.

 I really like this watch.
 My only complaint is the slight misalignment between the dial and the timing bezel.
-I bought mine from Amazon which is not an authorized dealer, so I don’t have the ability to complain to my dealer, so it’s on me to have it looked at by somebody if it bugs me too much.
+I bought mine from Amazon which is not an authorized dealer, so I don’t have the ability to complain to my dealer, and it’s on me to have it looked at by somebody if it bugs me too much.

 A new watch is a bit like getting a new car; the excitement of something new can turn to obsession over the tiniest scratch or mark.
 I bought this watch to be a regular wearer – something a little nicer than some of my beater watches, but not so nice that I would be afraid to wear it.
 I think the Seastar fits the bill nicely.
 It’s every bit as functional as an expensive top-tier dive watch without the deep bank account hit and the homeowner’s insurance jewelry rider.